Antipodean Rock Collective: L-R are Mark Wilson (Jet), Kram (Spiderbait), Davey Lane (You Am I) and Darren Middleton (Powderfinger).

 John Lennon once claimed The Beatles were bigger than Jesus; over 50 years later, Antipodean Rock Collective (ARC) are about to do something The Beatles never did.

-This year is the 50th anniversary of The Beatles' 1969 album 'Abbey Road', and to celebrate ARC will be playing the record in its entirety live on stage as part of tour through the nation's capitals.
+This year is the 50th anniversary of The Beatles' 1969 album 'Abbey Road', and to celebrate ARC will be playing the record in its entirety live on stage as part of a tour through the nation's capitals.

 ARC features Kram (Spiderbait), Mark Wilson (Jet), Davey Lane (You Am I) and Darren Middleton (Powderfinger).